-Date Action By or With Whom Taken Manual Ref. § Column 5 Thu Apr 7 Due date for filing first report of campaign contributions and expenditures by opposed candidates and specific-purpose committees supporting or opposing opposed candidates by 5 p.m. or midnight if filed electronically.
-City secretary's office should stay open until 5 p.m.
+Date Action By or With Whom Taken M § ED Interval 1 Thu Apr 6 5 p.m.
+LAST DAY for filing first report of campaign contributions and expenditures by opposed candidates and specific-purpose committees.
+Note: City Secretary's office should stay open until 5 p.m.
+The deadline is extended to midnight for electronic filing.
 See endnote 5 for current threshold dollar amounts.
-City Secretary 3.13(b) 30th Apr 7 Last day for submitting voter registration application in time to vote at the election or for requesting transfer of registration in time to vote in new precinct not in the same county and territory.
-Registrar 4.07(f) 4.23(d) 30th Apr 7 LAST DAY TO MAIL BALLOTING MATERIALS for early voting by mail to persons whose applications were accepted before the 37th day.
-The clerk must mail ballots out to voters by the 30th day before election day if the clerk accepted the application by the 37th day before election day (old law was the 45th day).
-In any case, ballots should be mailed as soon as possible.
-City Secretary 9.44(a) 30th Apr 7- Wed Apr 27 PERIOD FOR PUBLISHING NOTICE OF ELECTION.
-Must be published at least once in a newspaper during this period.
-Note: If the deadline falls on Apr 21, San Jacinto Day, which is not the case this year, it is recommended that the notice be published before Apr 21.
-Mayor [endnote 3] 6.52(a) 30th thru 10th Apr 7 Minimum 10th day to begin posting continuous notice if signature verification committee meets Apr 17.
-Note: The city council makes the appointments not later than 5 days after the city secretary calls for appointment.
-City Secretary 7.34 6.70(a) 7.33 30th Apr 7 Recommended last day to notify presiding judges of duty to hold election.
-Mayor 7.42(a)(2) 30th Apr 7 Recommended last day to request voter registrar to prepare lists of registered voters and furnish statement of residence forms to be used in conducting the election.
-City Secretary 4.34(a) 30th Apr 7 Recommended day to begin posting the Notice of Voting Order Priority for voters with mobility issues on the city's website if the city maintains one.
+City Secretary 3.13(b) 30th Apr 6 LAST DAY for submitting voter registration application in time to vote at the election or for requesting transfer of registration in time to vote in new precinct not in the same county and territory.
+Registrar 4.07(f) 4.07(g) 30th Apr 6- Wed Apr 26 Period for publishing notice of election.
+Note: Must be published once; perhaps more for a special election on a measure.
+Home-rule cities see endnote 3.
+Mayor 6.52(a) 30th thru 10th Apr 6 Minimum 10th day to begin posting continuous notice if SVC meets on first available date, Apr 16.
+Note: The city council makes the appointments not later than 5 days after the City Secretary calls for appointment (SOS Forms 5-52 & 5-53).
+Post notice of appointment (SOS Form 5-55) City Secretary City Council 6.70(a) 7.33 7.34 30th Apr 6 Recommended last day to notify presiding judges of duty to hold election (SOS Forms 1-40 to 4-12).
+Mayor 7.42(a)(2) 30th Apr 6 Recommended last day to request voter registrar to prepare lists of registered voters and furnish statement of residence forms to be used in conducting the election.
+City Secretary 4.34(a) 30th Apr 6 Recommended day to begin posting the notice of voting order priority for voters with mobility issues on the city's website (SOS Form 7-33).
 City Secretary 10.23(d) 30th